hleclerc/Hpipe/README.md

 end_test
 ```

-`input` and `output` are shifted to the left (space at the beginning of the line are here to separate sections)
+`input` and `output` are shifted to the left (space at the beginning of the line are here to separate sections). `hpipe --test foo.hpipe` allows to launch the tests in `foo.hpipe` (one can use the flag `style` to test with different kinds of buffers).

 Training data uses a similar syntax: